ChrisNirschl1/graphqltry/README.md

   _Instructions for use:_

   Navigate to the deployed URL, and make an account.
-From your profile, you can fill out new diary cards, or view past.
-Create a healthcare provider account instead if you wish to manage patients.
-You can add patients via email on your profile.
+Search for books and save your favorites!